Phase Noise in Real-World Twin-Field Quantum Key Distribution: Results for the simulation of realistic key rates

-We recall that in App.~\ref{app:SNSprotocol}, \ref{app:CALprotocol} and in the simulations showed here, we make the assumption that asymmetric channels are treated by adding losses $A_+$ in the channel with higher transmittance.
-Optimised protocols have been proposed for both \gls{SNS} \cite{Hu_Sendingornotsendingtwinfieldprotocol_2019} and \gls{CAL} \cite{Grasselli_Asymmetrictwinfieldquantum_2019} for such asymmetric case.
-The intensities of the signals and decoy intensities at the two transmitters, among the other parameters, are independently optimised, achieving a higher key rate than with adding losses.
+In the simulations shown here and in Appendix~\ref{app:SNSprotocol}, \ref{app:CALprotocol}, we recall that we make the assumption that asymmetric channels are treated by adding losses $A_+$ in the channel with higher transmittance.
+Optimized protocols have been proposed for both \gls{SNS} \cite{Hu_Sendingornotsendingtwinfieldprotocol_2019} and \gls{CAL} \cite{Grasselli_Asymmetrictwinfieldquantum_2019} \cite{Wang2019,Wang_Simplemethodasymmetric_2020} for such asymmetric case.
+The intensities of the signals and decoy intensities at the two transmitters, among the other parameters, are independently optimized, achieving a higher key rate than with adding losses.
 We point out that these approaches only solve the problem of mismatched intensities at Charlie.
-Fiber length mismatches will still introduce problems related to distributed laser coherence, as discussed in detail in Sec.~\ref{sec:noise}, requiring the addition of fiber spools, possibly in the service channels.
-Such requirements can be strongly relaxed by taking advantage of the reduced phase noise resulting from ultrastable lasers and fiber noise cancellation techniques, improving the applicability of \gls{TFQKD} to realistic network scenarios.
+Fiber length mismatches will still introduce problems related to distributed laser coherence, as discussed in detail in Sec.~\ref{sec:noise}, requiring the addition of fiber spools.
+Usually the need of fiber spools can be avoided in the case of Sagnac fiber-loop networks \cite{Wang_Simplemethodasymmetric_2020,Zhong_Proofofprincipleexperimentaldemonstration_2021,Zhong_SimpleMultiuserTwinField_2022}, where the length unbalances are intrinsically compensated.
+Conversely, the mismatch effects are evident when using free-running lasers in point-to-point schemes, where the fiber lengths should be matched at the order of \SI{100}{\meter} to obtain an optimal transmission window.
+Although being feasible in laboratory, this can represent an important limit to implement \gls{TFQKD} in realistic networks, where the fibers and the communication nodes are deployed according to different criteria, typically interconnecting inhabited towns along existing infrastructures and depending on the territory topology.
+This way, the unbalance between nodes is typically of several \si{\kilo\meter}, which in principle can be compensated with the addition of dedicated fiber spools, possibly in the service channels.
+Balancing the interferometer arm lengths by using fiber spools needs preliminary calibrations, requires additional hardware to be installed at the telecom shelters, and limits the flexibility in terms of possible dynamic network reconfiguration.
+All these factors pose constraints to the fiber providers, which are not negligible in production environments.
+Our results show that such requirements can be strongly relaxed by taking advantage of the reduced phase noise resulting from ultrastable lasers and fiber noise cancellation techniques, improving the applicability of \gls{TFQKD} to realistic network scenarios.